Patients

 • Alcohol Use

-• The Centers for Disease Control and Prevention categorizes Excessive Alcohol Use into the following categories
+• The Centers for Disease Control and Prevention now recommends as little alcohol intake as possible!

 • Type 2 Diabetes